lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 By analyzing articles collected from the **Guardian Open Platform API**, this project aims to estimate happiness scores based on the values assigned to each words in the **labMT** data.

-Main aim of this project is to compare how emotional tone differs in each news sections and examine differences in languaged used in different journalistic aspects.
+Main aim of this project is to compare how emotional tone differs in each news sections and examine differences in language used in different journalistic aspects.

 ## Folder layout